MayaPosch/NymphCast/README.md

 ### **Client Platforms** ###

 For the Qt-based NymphCast Player, a target platform needs to support LibPoco and have a C++ compiler which supports C++17 (&lt;filesystem&gt; header supported) or better, along with Qt5 support.
-Essentially, this means any mainstream desktop OS including Linux, Windows, BSD and MacOS should qualify.
+Essentially, this means any mainstream desktop OS including Linux, Windows, BSD and MacOS should qualify, along with mobile platforms.
+Currently Android is also supported, with iOS support planned.

 For the CLI-based NymphCast Client, only LibPoco and and C++17 support are required.